Margaux Armfield | Staff Artist

 April 20, 2017

-Queer college students are two times more likely to be sexually assaulted before graduating than their straight classmates.
+Queer college students are two times more likely to be sexually assaulted before graduating than their straight-identified classmates.

 According to a survey conducted by the National Sexual Violence Resource Center, 42 percent of college students who identify as LGBTQ+ or queer report being sexually assaulted by the time they graduate.